chinazaaa/groupfund-backend/PAYMENT_AUTOMATION_PLAN.md

 6. Recipient can withdraw to bank when ready
-   ├─ Must have withdrawal account (bank details already required) ├─ **Wallet balance can ONLY be withdrawn** (cannot be used to pay contributions) └─ Use Paystack/Stripe Payout API
+   ├─ Must have withdrawal account (bank details already required) ├─ **Wallet balance can ONLY be withdrawn** (cannot be used to pay contributions) └─ Use Stripe Payout API
 ```

 ### Group Join/Create Validation